Wurmloch (wormhole)

 35mm b/w

-Just frozen frames.
-A young child laughs in the halting black and white world.
-It has survived the apocalypse and trudges through an abandoned data center.
-What to do here, when the knowledge of binary code has been lost?
+Frozen frames.
+A young child laughs in a halting black and white world.
+It survives and trudges through an abandoned data center.
+What to do here without knowledge of binary code?

 Ursula Pfeffer on her balcony at the shoot July 2024